Ask Experts Questions for FREE Help!

 I am an Indian citizen, considered a resident in Singapore and tax payer thereof for the last 3 years (4 years inclusive of this years filing).
 I am relocating to the US on a work permit.

-2. I believe US has a double taxation treaty with India, but I haven’t paid taxes in India for the income I earn in Singapore given I am a resident here. so how will this be taken into account while filing taxes
+2. I believe US has a double taxation treaty with India, but I haven’t paid taxes in India for the income I earn in Singapore given I am a resident here.
+So how will this be taken into account while filing taxes

-3. Worldwide taxation - I have no income from any other source apart from my employment but I retain a bank account in India to send money to - so yes do earn a little from the interest. does that need to be declared while filing US Taxes?
+3. Worldwide taxation - I have no income from any other source apart from my employment but I retain a bank account in India to send money to - so yes do earn a little from the interest.
+Does that need to be declared while filing US Taxes?

-pls advice.
+Please advice.

 pheno_1